-Birth tissue may be referred to as postnatal tissue and is composed of the umbilical cord, placenta (which contains amnion and chorion layers) and amnion fluid.
+Birth tissue may be referred to as postnatal tissue and is composed of the placenta (which contains amnion and chorion layers), umbilical cord, and amnion fluid.

-Traditionally, postnatal or birth tissue is discarded as medical waste.
+Traditionally, birth tissue is discarded as medical waste.

-Why throw away this opportunity to provide the gift of healing to someone in medical need?
+Why throw away this opportunity to provide the gift of healing?

-If a mother chooses to donate, we recover the birth tissue after the safe delivery of the baby and send it off to organizations we partner with to be processed and made into a medical application that significantly improves a patient’s ability to heal.
+If a mother chooses to donate, we recover the birth tissue after the safe delivery of the baby and send it off to organizations we partner with to be processed and made into transplantable grafts that significantly improves a patient’s ability to heal.
 If for any reason the tissue cannot be used for transplantation, it may be used for research or education in the search for new medical treatments.

 Who can donate?

 All donations are voluntary.

 If you choose not to donate, you are under no obligation.
-You should receive educational information to help you make an informed decision to donate your birth tissue.
+You will receive educational information to help you make an informed decision to donate your birth tissue.

 Donation of your umbilical cord does not imply the donation of your placental tissue.

 You can donate both or either.

-Critical patients with open wounds or severe burns can be treated with skin grafts made from donated placental tissue.
-One placenta can make up to 100 skin grafts.
+Patients with severe burns can be treated with skin grafts made from donated placental tissue, which can help minimize scarring.

 Diabetic Foot Ulcer

-To avoid amputation, diabetic foot ulcers can be treated with placental tissue.
-The tissue acts as a scaffold and forms closure with the patients skin to regenerate naturally.
+To reduce the risk of amputation, diabetic foot ulcers can be treated with placental tissue.
+The tissue acts as a scaffold and facilitates closure with the patient's skin to regenerate naturally.

-Birth tissue can be used to treat corneal tears or chemical splashes to the eye that may otherwise result in vision loss or the removal of the eye altogether.
+Birth tissue grafts can be used to treat corneal tears or chemical burns to the eye that could otherwise result in vision impairment or total vision loss.

-Spinal cord injuries can be covered or injected with placental tissue.
-This technique promotes healthy regeneration and decreases risk of inflammation and infection.
+Spinal cord injuries can be treated with birth tissue grafts.
+These treatments promote healthy regeneration and reduce the risk of inflammation and infection.